 The options shown below are where you enable the Alert on Failure option.
 This can be done for a single backup or you can edit them in bulk from the Edit Policies screen or the Audit page.
 Once you select Alert on Failure you have two additional options.
 Create ticket will create a ticket in your PSA if you have setup an integration to one of our supported PSAs such as ConnectWise or Autotask.
 Additionally you can tell the system how to group them.
 A definition of the options is below:

-Group by Device Company - This will create 1 ticket per Company and show any failures in that ticket.
+Company - This will create 1 ticket per Company and show any failures in that ticket.

-Group by Job Name - This will group by Job Name throughout the system.
+Job Name - This will group by Job Name throughout the system.
 If you have the same Job Name across multiple companies though you will not want to use this setting.

-Group by Device Name - This will group the tickets based on the Device Name.
+Device Name - This will group the tickets based on the Device Name.
 For example if you have one device name with 3 jobs it will just create the one ticket and show the jobs that failed in the ticket.

 You can also select an email notification that will send a separate email notification if the backup should fail to whatever email address you list.